mozilla/nunjucks/docs/templating.md

 {{ "letters" | replace("", ".") }}
 ```

-**Outcome**
+**Output**

 ```jinja
 .l.e.t.t.e.r.s.

 ```

-We can also replace every instance of an item up to a given number (item to be replaced, item replacement, number to be replaced)
+We can also replace every instance of an item up to a given number (item to
+be replaced, item replacement, number to be replaced)

 **Input**